Experimental Investigation of Time Series Classification using a Self-Pulsing Microring Resonator Network: Methods

 \subsubsection{Data Acquisition}

 Each dataset is encoded as an optical time sequence, as previously described in \cref{sec:input_signal_and_data_acquisition}.
 Specifically, the sequence consists of flattened images interleaved with short breaks that reset the system to its initial state.
 A longer pause is inserted at the end to mark the sequence boundary.
 This entire representation is repeatedly generated by the AWG.
-Note that the AWG and the oscilloscope operates at different sampling rates and are not synchronized, as detailed in \cref{tab:osc_awg_timescale}.
-To ensure adequate temporal resolution, we opted for a slightly denser sampling for the output signal compared to the input one.
+The available AWG time steps are constrained by the discrete set of sampling rates supported: the AWG operates at a maximum rate of \SI{500}{MSa\per\second}, with only a finite number of lower rates available.
+The AWG and oscilloscope operate at different, not synchronized sampling rates, as detailed in \cref{tab:osc_awg_timescale}.
+To ensure adequate temporal resolution, we opted for a slightly denser sampling for the output signal compared to the input one, so as to avoid excessive oversampling, which would rapidly fill the acquisition memory and limit the recordable sequence length.

 \Table{{ \textbf{Sampling time of the employed instrumentation used to generate and acquire the time sequences.} The sampling time of the Arbitrary Waveform Generator (AWG) and the oscilloscope (OSC) are shown in the first two columns.
 The ratio between these two timesteps is provided in the 3rd column, which also corresponds to the upsampling ratio from the original 784 features to the final number of features (4th column).
 The duration of a single image and the brief pause between two consecutive images are displayed in the 5th and 6th columns, respectively. } } \br AWG & OSC & ratio & \# features & duration & pause \\ \mr \SI{2}{\nano\second} & \SI{0.8}{\nano\second} & 2.5 & 1960 & \SI{1568}{\nano\second} & \SI{2744}{\nano\second} \\ \SI{10}{\nano\second} & \SI{6.4}{\nano\second} & 1.5625 & 1225 & \SI{7.84}{\micro\second} & \SI{13.72}{\micro\second} \\ \SI{20}{\nano\second} & \SI{12.8}{\micro\second} & 1.5625 & 1225 & \SI{15.68}{\micro\second} & \SI{15.68}{\micro\second} \\ \br \endTable